Seek Returns logo

 Min

-BABA’s Interest Coverage Ratio of 19.85 is in the upper quartile for the Specialty Retail industry, signifying a strong and healthy capacity to meet its interest payments from operating profits.
+BABA’s Interest Coverage Ratio of 9.56 is positioned comfortably within the norm for the Broadline Retail industry, indicating a standard and healthy capacity to cover its interest payments.

-AAPL vs. BABA: A comparison of their Interest Coverage against their respective Consumer Electronics and Specialty Retail industry benchmarks.
+AAPL vs. BABA: A comparison of their Interest Coverage Ratio (TTM) against their respective Technology Hardware, Storage & Peripherals and Broadline Retail industry benchmarks.

 Financial Strength at a Glance